-Toggle Follow mode.
+f Toggle Follow mode.
 In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the org file.
+The initial setting for this mode in new agenda buffers can be set with the variable org-agenda-start-with-follow-mode.